Listing Backed-Up Files¶

 root@hostname ~# dsmc query filespace IBM Storage Protect Command Line Backup-Archive Client Interface Client Version 8, Release 1, Level 23.0 Client date/time: 2024-09-13 08:00:00 (c) Copyright by IBM Corporation and other(s) 1990, 2024.
 All Rights Reserved.
 Node Name: YOURNODENAME Session established with server DCO1-BACKUP-SERVER-2: Linux/x86_64 Server Version 8, Release 1, Level 21.000 Server date/time: 2024-09-13 08:00:00 Last access: 2024-09-13 08:00:00 # Last Incr Date Type File Space Name -------------------------------------------------------------------------------- 1 2024-09-13 04:16:26 EXT4 /

-can be shortened to dsmc q f
+The command dsmc query filespace can be shortened to dsmc q f.

 You can also find this information in the Backup Portal by visiting

-Consumption units -> Your Node -> File spaces
+Consumption units -> Your Node -> File spaces.

 Listing backed-up files¶